HMS-Core/hms-AREngine-demo/README.md

 * [License](#license)

 ## Introduction
-The HwAREngineDemo program demonstrates how to use HUAWEI AR Engine.For more development details, please refer to the following link:
+The HwAREngineDemo program demonstrates how to use HUAWEI AR Engine.
+For more development details, please refer to the following link:
 [HUAWEI AR Engine](https://developer.huawei.com/consumer/en/hms/huawei-arengine/)